REDX0022/BorisOS/memory map at boot.md

 0x0500-0x4500; Loader (16kb in size) ** Will probabbly be a lot more **
     0x4000-0x4199 Loaded shared library list
     0x4200-0x4500 Loaded shared library function list
+    ** maybe we should let the compiler decide where he should put the shared library and shared function lists** 0x5000-TODO Memory manager